 We descend a flight of stairs and are face-to-face with the Kaaba.
 Eason is extremely nervous, but I feel anonymous in the crowd and begin snapping photos, encouraged by the sight of others taking selfies and Facetiming their friends.
 We begin our counterclockwise circumambulation of the black, cloth-covered cube.
 I pass the Zamzam well (which Muhammad re-discovered early in his prophethood) and circle closer to the cube.

 God is great!
 God is great!
 God is great!

 People have locked their arms together in a tight circle that rings the Kaaba: they want to be first in line for the noon prayer, which will happen shortly.
 I see women fighting to kiss the black stone.
 I try to push my way through the wall of pilgrims so that I can kiss the stone or touch the cube, but everyone refuses to budge, fearful of losing their opportunity (possibly the only one they’ll have in their entire lifetime) of praying so close to the abode of God.

 The noon prayer is quickly approaching.
 Being non-Muslims and having no idea how to pray, it’s imperative that we get the hell out of there before the prayer starts and our cover is blown.
+The peristalsis of thousands of bodies pushes me back into my counter-cloclwise orbit.
 I circle the Kaaba again, hoping against hope for some gap in the wall of people to emerge, but none appears.
 Muslims are required to make seven circumalbulations of the Kaaba, but I stop after only four: a half-Hajj.

 With only a few minutes to spare, we retrace our steps and return to the car.
 As we’re driving off the call to prayer starts.
-People are prostrate on sidewalks, all facing the direction of qibla, towards the Kaaba.
+People are prostrate on sidewalks, all facing towards the Kaaba.

 We exit the city nervously, heading towards Jeddah.
 We stop on the side of the road and change back to our Western clothing.
 We’ve done it.